How to Dispose of Broken Glass Garbage Safely

-How to Safely Dispose of Broken Glass Garbage
+How to Dispose of Broken Glass Safely

 Understanding how to dispose of dangerous garbage like broken glass and crokery is important for everyone's safety.
 If you do not have access to a glass recycling bin or a depot, here is the best solution.

 - A piece of cloth, the thicker the better.
 The size will depend upon the amount of glass.

 - A box with a lid.

 - Strong adhesive tape.